Acembrey/ansible-docker-lab/README.md

 # simple-ansible-docker-lab
-Lab utilizing Docker (or Podman) to spin up a lightweight lab to test Ansible
+Lab utilizing Docker (or Podman) to spin up a lab to test Ansible

 # Overview
-* This branch contains some seperate configurations for mac
+* This is an isolated Ansible lab that can run indenpendent from your network
+* Compose file builds two images, one for a control node, one for managed node
-* I'll have to update this readme later, basically just creates a ansible control node, and three managed nodes.
+* Compose file creates a single control node, and three managed.
-* I'd like to clean this up a lot, images are built off of what I could find scraping the internet rather than research.
-* I wouldn't really consider this to be a lightweight lab.
+* Control node binds two directories to the working environment called "ansible-data" and "ansible-collections"

 # Pre-Requisites
+* 2GB of free space
+* Personal SSH key
 * Docker Desktop or Podman
-* docker-podman compose plugin (if using podman, will need to install epel on rhel systems)
+* docker-podman compose plugin (if using podman)

 # Usage Guide
-* This ended up being more work than I thought
+* I mainly built this to work with Mac
 * I recommend using podman and podman-compose with the main branch on linux (or WSL)
-* With the above being said, this is an isolated environment, and semi modular.
+* My goal with this project was to create a easy method to spin up a virtual environment without the need of server maintenance.
+* Ansible data should be persistent, meaning any work you do, will stay.
+If you want a completely fresh start, wipe "ansible-data"

 # File Structure